 Are your students studying rainforests, exploration, dogsledding, oceans, habitats, conservation, or other life science topics?
-Explorers Amy and Dave Freeman have been doing virtual school assemblies for the last 7 years.
+Explorers Amy and Dave Freeman have been offering virtual school assemblies for elementary and middle schools since 2013.
 The Freemans would love to engage your students in a fun and impactful virtual assembly that inspires students to embrace the natural world while heightening their excitement for science and exploration.

 Virtual assemblies are fun, interactive, and tailored to the level and interests of your students.
 The Freemans can work with one grade level or the whole school.

-Virtual assemblies are generally 35 to 45 minutes.
+Virtual assemblies for elementary schools are generally 35 to 45 minutes.
 For K-2nd grade, lessons typically last about 35 minutes.
-Assemblies for older students typically last 45 minutes, but we can adjust our program to fit your schedule.
+Assemblies for 3rd and up typically last 45 minutes, but we can adjust our program to fit your schedule.

 How much does a virtual school assembly cost?